 Counseling in Ballard

-Are you looking for some extra help and support to over come feelings of loneliness and create more meaningful relationships in your life?
+Are you looking for some extra help and support to overcome feelings of loneliness and create more meaningful relationships in your life?
 Counseling may be able to help.
-I am a trained counseling psychologist and I help individuals and couples in Seattle area with a wide range of mental health concerns at my Ballard counseling office.
-Whether you are looking for help with your relationship, anxiety, your relationship with food, depression, trauma or another mental health concern, I look forward to hearing from you.
-You can schedule a 15 minute phone consultation or contact me for more information.
+We are a team of compassionate and skilled therapists who help individuals and couples in the Seattle area with a wide range of mental health concerns at our Ballard counseling office.
+You can schedule a 15 minute phone consultation or contact us for more information.